Motions To Modify Child Support

 - A deviation was granted because the child lived in a foreign country and the child no longer resides in the foreign country or the factor is no longer applicable.

-If the court grants the request for modification, the support order is modified retroactively only from the date the motion was filed and the other party was served with notice of the motion for modification.
+If these elements have not been established, the court may elect to deny the request for modification.
+Retroactivity of Support Modification: If the court grants the request for modification, the support order is modified retroactively only from the date the motion was filed and the other party was served with notice of the motion for modification.
+Always A Free Consultation If you would like to have a consultation with an experienced Attorney, kindly contact The Cutler Law Firm at 248-489-8780 or complete THE CONTACT FORM and an Attorney will promptly respond to your inquiry

 |